On the affine Springer fibers inside the invariant center of the small quantum group: Spectral curves and the parabolic Hitchin fibration

-We will construct a a family of irreducible spectral curves $C_t \subset \mathrm{Tot}(\mathcal O_{\mathbb P^1}(2))$, such that the associated family of parabolic Hitchin fibers models the degeneration of affine Springer fibers of slope $n/n$ to the one of slope $(n+1)/n$.
-One can then ask whether the specialization map from the cohomology of the total family (which turns out to be just that of the central fiber) gives an injection to the cohomology of the special fiber, respecting the perverse filtration.
+In particular, we study these affine Springer fibers in relation to $\Fl^{\gamma}_\bI$, where $\gamma=ts$ as in the previous section.
+In particular, we will construct a a family of irreducible spectral curves $C_t \subset \mathrm{Tot}(\mathcal O_{\mathbb P^1}(2))$, such that the associated family of parabolic Hitchin fibers models the degeneration of affine Springer fibers of slope $n/n$ to the one of slope $(n+1)/n$.
+One can then ask whether the specialization map from the cohomology of the total family (which is just that of the central fiber) gives an injection to the cohomology of the special fiber, respecting the perverse filtration.